How to make lucky draw names in Excel?

 After installing Kutools for Excel, please do as this:

 1. Select the name list that you want to select randomly.
-Then click Kutools > Range > Sort Range Randomly, see screenshot:
+Then click Kutools > Range > Sort / Select Range Randomly, see screenshot:

 3. Then click Ok button, and your specific number of names have been selected as you need, see screenshot: